 If so characterized, each partner would be able to deduct an amount equal to 20% of her allocable share of income from the partnership.
-303

 That result is vulnerable to attack, however.
 The partnership payments could be treated as guaranteed payments, which would not be qualified business income.
-304 The partnership might also be viewed as a sham with the faculty receiving payment directly from the university as employees, and those wage payments would not constitute qualified business income.
+The partnership might also be viewed as a sham with the faculty receiving payment directly from the university as employees, and those wage payments would not constitute qualified business income.
 As a related argument, the partnership anti-abuse rule might apply to prevent the faculty from circumventing § 199A.
 As applied, the partnership could be treated as an aggregate of its partners and the partners treated as providing services directly to the law school as employees, receiving wages that would not be qualified business income.
-305 Finally, regulations or other guidance may be published that would provide that the partner's allocable share of partnership income was not qualified income because employees formed the partnership to exploit § 199A.
-306 so that its overall profit would depend on how efficiently and extensively adjunct faculty were utilized.
-The partnership could assume other aspects of the law school's operation as well, making the taxable income of the partnership even less certain.
-Of course, as that uncertainty increases, the partnership's appeal ebbs.
+Tinally, regulations or other guidance may be published that would provide that the partner's allocable share of partnership income was not qualified income because employees formed the partnership to exploit § 199A.

-Even if the law faculty is able to exploit § 199A by forming a partnership, the arrangement raises a number of collateral issues, including how employment taxes, payments of medical insurance premiums, and possible group term life insurance and cafeteria plan benefits may be taken into account and how a faculty member's tenure may be preserved.307
+Even if the law faculty is able to exploit § 199A by forming a partnership, the arrangement raises a number of collateral issues, including how employment taxes, payments of medical insurance premiums, and possible group term life insurance and cafeteria plan benefits may be taken into account and how a faculty member's tenure may be preserved.